The Psychopath Test by John Ronson explores the shortcomings of psychiatry and the elements of human error in diagnoses.

 The author quotes the book The Sociopath Next Door.
 However, the messages from these two books are very different.

 The Sociopath Next Door makes the point that it’s sociopaths who want you to believe that everyone can do anything.
 And blurring the lines of “good” and “evil” only serves the sociopaths.
-There are evil people, is the message of The Sociopath Next Door.

 The Psychopath Test might has well have been called “A Random Walk in Psychopathy”.